WELCOME TO OUR FAITH FORMATION PAGE

 Racism in America and in the Church and in Our Hearts

 Have you considered joining #OneBody, a Catholic approach to conversation on the topic of racism?
 If you’d like more information, please let me know or contact Althea Porter.
 The group will begin meeting more frequently.
 You can check back here for links, meeting information etc as it becomes available.
-To help you get started on the journey, I am posting links to videos watched by group members prior to the last meeting.
+To help you get started on the journey, I am posting links to videos watched by group members prior to the summer meeting.
 People were given plenty of opportunity for reflection and sharing, but there is no pressure to do so.

 Volunteers Are Still Needed – We Need to be Ready